Jim Natal

 crafted prose and haiku-like poetry that dates

+back to Japanese haiku master Bashō in the late Seventeenth Century.
 At once contemplative and personal, evocative and wry, in Spare Room Natal reworks the traditional haibun form to encompass incisive commentary on contemporary environmental, political, and social issues.

 After Paris in December I walked the beach.
 Los Angeles never looked so Gauguin, the city of sunshine versus the City of Light so "old and cold and settled in its ways."